First Aid: Fainting

 If your child seems about to faint:

-• Have him or her lie down or sit down with the head between the knees.
+- Have them lie down or sit down with their head between their knees.

 If your child has fainted:

-• Have him or her lie flat with feet slightly elevated.
+- Have them lie flat with their feet slightly raised.
 Don't move your child if you think the fall might have caused an injury.

 Contact your child's doctor about any fainting episode.